-If you choose to persue this option, you will normally spend a period of time in community-based treatment before accessing rehab.
-This will be to ensure that you are sufficiently stable in your drug/alcohol use before being referred to rehab and to test your motivation and willingness to succeed.
+If you choose to pursue this option, you will normally spend a period of time in community-based treatment before accessing rehab.
+This will be to ensure that you are sufficiently stable in your drug/alcohol use before being referred to drug or alcohol rehab and to test your motivation and willingness to succeed.

 Lengthy and Difficult…